-- An employer can elect to pay the employee's share of the premium.
+- An employer can elect to pay all or some of their employees' share of the premium on their behalf.

 - Employers with fewer than 50 employees are not required to pay the employer portion of the premium.